LaoSong132/Database-Project-6/README.md

 ### I. A valid credit/debit card must be available for order confirmation.
 ### II.
 All meals in a single order must be delivered to the same location.
 ### III.
 All meals in a single order must be paid for using the same payment method.
+### IV.
+User must be at least 21 to order alcoholic beverages
+### V. Minor(18 and under) are not allowed to place orders on this application
+### VI.
+No access from third parties allowed

 ## <span style="color:blue"> EERD (full database): </span>![](ProjectEERD.png)
 ## MySQL Queries